 Class Size: We will have four kindergarten classes with approximately 25 students each.
 In grades one through 12, we are planning to serve approximately 28 students per class.
-Students working on laptops Chromebooks will use diagnostic programs to meet their individual learning needs, and reduce the needed time and attention in that learning block for classroom teacher. also have budgeted for We paraprofessionals who will move to classrooms that need the most support.
+Students working on laptops and Chromebooks will use diagnostic programs to meet their individual learning needs, and reduce the needed time and attention in that learning block for the classroom teacher.
+We also have budgeted for intervention paraprofessionals who will move to classrooms that need the most support.
 Through our high expectations for student behavior, small-group instruction, and blended learning components, this class size will serve us well.